knuesel/gst-airplay/README.md

 ## Installation

 See [below](#building) for build instructions.
 Once you have the file `libgstairplay.so`, you must let GStreamer find it.
-Possibilities include:
+You can do one of the following:

-* Placing the `libgstairplay.so` file in `~/.local/share/gstreamer-1.0/plugins`.
+* place the `libgstairplay.so` file in `~/.local/share/gstreamer-1.0/plugins` (create this `plugins` directory if it doesn't exist already), or
-* Using the `--gst-plugin-path` option with `gst-launch` (for example `gst-launch-1.0 --gst-plugin-path=~/my-gst-plugins` airplaysrc ! ...`, see below for complete pipelines).
+* use the `--gst-plugin-path` option with `gst-launch` (for example `gst-launch-1.0 --gst-plugin-path=~/my-gst-plugins airplaysrc ! ...`, see below for examples of complete pipelines), or
-* Add the directory containing the plugin to the `GST_PLUGIN_PATH` environment variable.
+* add the directory containing the plugin to the `GST_PLUGIN_PATH` environment variable.

 ## Usage